adamiaonr/mlops-zoomcamp-project/README.md

-# mlops-zoomcamp-project : NYC Bus Delay Prediction Service
+# NYC Bus Delay Prediction Service
 A end-to-end(ish) ML pipeline for a simple bus delay prediction service, which can be deployed in a Kubernetes cluster.

 Final project for [MLOps Zoomcamp course, 2022 edition](https://github.com/DataTalksClub/mlops-zoomcamp).